cg-tuwien/Auto-Vk-Toolkit/docs/cmake.md

 # CMake

-_Gears-Vk_ also supports building with CMake on Linux (*GCC* or *Clang*) and Windows (*MSVC*).
+_Auto-Vk-Toolkit_ also supports building with CMake on Linux (*GCC* or *Clang*) and Windows (*MSVC*).

-There are currently no pre-built binaries of *Gears-Vk*'s dependencies for Linux included in the repository, so they are built alongside *Gears-Vk* the first time you build it.
+There are currently no pre-built binaries of *Auto-Vk-Toolkit*'s dependencies for Linux included in the repository, so they are built alongside *Auto-Vk-Toolkit* the first time you build it.
 However, if there is already an *ASSIMP* build installed on your system (so that it can be found via `find_package(assimp)`), it will be used instead (e.g., on Ubuntu 20.04 `sudo apt-get install libassimp-dev` can be executed to get *ASSIMP* version 5.0.1).
-On Windows pre-built binaries of dependencies are included and used when building *Gears-Vk*.
+On Windows pre-built binaries of dependencies are included and used when building *Auto-Vk-Toolkit*.

 ## CLion